bodograumann/python-iconv/README.md

 Iconv-based codec library for Python
 ====================================
 Written by Martin v.
-Loewis
+Loewis<br>
 Ported to Python 3 by Bodo Graumann

 This package provides a set of codecs to Python based on the underlying iconv library of the operating system, as available on glibc 2, Solaris, or other Unix variants.
 It consists of two modules:
 `iconv` and `iconvcodec`.
+For common usage the codec interface is more convenient and should be preferred.

 Installation
 ------------